Rosuav/shed/Kytheon.md

 Still TODO:
 * Email delivery: spamassassin bayes filtering data (check it!)
+* SMTP Auth instead of (as well as?)
+IMAP-before-SMTP

 Creating a mail user:
 * Run `userdbpw` to encrypt the password (or use some other crypt() eg Pike's)